synapse-medicine/foundation-interview/README.md

 The provided code is not representative of the expectations we have for production code (on purpose).
 We instead encourage you to build the feature in a way that you think is the best.
-We **don't** expect you to fix the current code though, just to add the new feature.

 List what you would improve in the codebase (current or in your new feature) in the `Improvements section`.